Narrow absorption lines from intervening material in supernovae. IV. Type Ia supernovae: Na I D line strength relating to external material and intrinsic properties: SN sample and their properties

-We also investigate the photometric properties after the main part of the light-curve, between 35 and 85 days past maximum.
-This period, also known as the Lira law \citep{Phillips99}, is known for having a homogeneous linear decline in colour and is possibly a better telltale of the true line-of-sight extinction.
+We also investigate the photometric properties at later phases, between 35 and 85 days past maximum.
+This period is known for having a homogeneous linear decline in colour, also known as the Lira law \citep{Phillips99}, and is possibly a better telltale of the true LoS extinction than using colours at maximum.
 Furthermore, \citet{Forster13} found a possible trend between the rate of colour decline and the EW of sodium that is worth exploring further.
-We thus use here late-time MW and $K$-corrected $B$ and $V$ photometry to calculate two parameters: the Lira-law $B-V$ slope $dBV_{60} \equiv d(B-V)/dt|_{60d}$ in mag$/$day, and the corresponding late-time colour $BV_{60} \equiv (B-V)_{60d}$.
+We thus use late-time $B$ and $V$ photometry, corrected for MW extinction using $EBV$ maps from \citet{Schlafly11} and doing $K$-corrections using spectral templates \citep[see][]{Hsiao07,Forster13}, to calculate two parameters: the Lira-law $B-V$ slope $dBV_{60} \equiv d(B-V)/dt|_{60d}$ in mag$/$day, and the corresponding late-time colour $BV_{60} \equiv (B-V)_{60d}$.

 We thus have seven photometric parameters: $s$, $\mathcal{C}$, $s_{BV}$, $EBV$, $R_V$, $dBV_{60}$ and $BV_{60}$.
-Three of those should in principle be only related to the explosion, i.e. they are \emph{intrinsic} properties to the SN and reflect their inner evolution: $s$ and $s_{BV}$ represent the main evolution and are closely related to each other (see Fig.~\ref{fig:stretch}), as well as $dBV_{60}$ which describes the late evolution.
+Three of those should, in principle, be only related to the explosion, i.e. they are intrinsic properties of the SNe and reflect their inner evolution: $s$ and $s_{BV}$ represent the main evolution and are closely related to each other (see Fig.~\ref{fig:stretch}), as well as $dBV_{60}$, which describes the late evolution.
 On the other hand, $EBV$ and $R_V$ are purely \emph{extrinsic} parameters (assuming the intrinsic colours are well modelled) coming from dust extinction.
 Finally, the observed colours at maximum, $\mathcal{C}$, and at late times, $BV_{60}$, are a combination of intrinsic and extrinsic factors.